 Third-Party IN-KIND Contributions: Donated space, supplies, volunteer services are goods and services that are donated by individuals or organizations other than the applicant (third-party).
 Limit your descriptions to 100 characters maximum.
-To qualify as cost share/matching
+To qualify as cost share/matching resources, these same items also must be identified as direct costs in the project budget to ensure their allowability.
+In-kind items not reflected as direct costs will be removed from your budget.
+The dollar value of these non-cash donations should be calculated at their verifiable fair-market value.
+Identify sources.
+Reminder: Proper documentation must be maintained for all items noted as "in-kind."

-Applicant CASH Third-Party IN-KIND Contributions Description Amount (You must enter Zero "0" to clear Dollar fields) Description Amount (You must enter Zero "0" to clear Dollar fields) Total in-kind \$0
+Appl icant CASH Third-Party IN I-KIND Contributions Description Amount (You must enter Zero "0" to clear Dollar fields) Description Amount (You must enter Zero "0" to clear Dollar fields) Total in-kind \$0

 TOTAL PROJECT INCOME is the total of "Amount requested from the National Endowment for the Arts" and "Total cost share/match for this project."
 This field will autocalculate.
 NOTE: "Total project income" must equal the "Total project costs/expenses."
-Your project budget should not equal your organization's entire operating budget.
+Your project budget should be less than your organization's entire operating budget.